 “Let’s look forward to the day when multi-factorial studies are conducted within a comparative effectiveness research (CER) framework.”

 “nutrient of public health significance”

-“As we’ve seen in other studies, there is something about certain diseases that seems to either be depleting the body of normal levels of vitamin D, or the low levels are contributing to the disease,” said Duffy MacKay, senior vice president, scientific and regulatory affairs at CRN.
+“As we’ve seen in other studies, there is something about certain diseases that seems to either be depleting the body of normal levels of vitamin D, or the low levels are contributing to the disease,” said Duffy MacKay, senior vice president of scientific and regulatory affairs at CRN.